Kids Apps Showing Diversity

 Some of the apps on this list focus on sharing multicultural stories.
 Check out Grandma's Great Gourd for a fun romp about a Bengali grandmother, and Dragon Brush for a stunning interactive story app based on a Chinese folk tale.

 Other apps model families that are multi-racial, as those seen in Goldilocks and Little Bear and Cinderella, both by Nosy Crow.
-Many broaden the stereotypes of career choices for both girls and boys (see Little Farmers, Cool Careers Dress Up for Girls, the SMART Adventure Mission Math series, and Princess Fairy Tale Maker).
+Many broaden the stereotypes of career choices for both girls and boys (see Little Farmers, Cool Careers Dress Up for Girls, and Princess Fairy Tale Maker).

 Several of the apps on this list offer the ability to create detailed avatars so that kids can design characters that look like them or are delightfully different (see Thinkrolls: Kings & Queens, Mystery Word Town and Mystery Math Town apps, Tiny Pirates, Me by Tinybop, and many more).
 We also applaud the apps that incorporate characters using wheelchairs, like the ones seen in the Toca Life series and Wee Trains.